01 Nov ExploRussia’s co-founders – vegan lifestyle on World Vegan Day

 Ruslan & Olga: Of course, Happy World Vegan Day from Russia!
 We would like to wish Worldwide Vegan community to grow, be happy, and keep balance in our healthy diet!

-Family recipe of Vegan Borscht* (beetroot soup) from Olga, Ruslan and their little daughter Lena
+A family recipe of Vegan Borscht* (beetroot soup) from Olga, Ruslan and their little daughter Lena

 - 1 tablespoon of oil